Multiple Sclerosis and Roy Swank

 Roy Swank was born in 1909 in Washington, USA.
 He obtained a Bachelor of Science from University of Washington in 1930 followed by a medical degree in 1935 as well as PhD in anatomy.
 He worked at Montreal Neurological Institute which resulted in trips to Norway.

-In 1954, he returned to his native state, where he worked, for the rest of his long life, as the head of the Division of Neurology at Oregon Health & Sciences University.
+In 1954, he returned to Oregon, where he worked for the rest of his long life, as the head of the Division of Neurology at Oregon Health & Sciences University.
 2

 This is how Swank described the development of MS in a patient.